 Properly known as the Darvaza Gas Crater, it is around 70m across, 30m deep and sits about 260km due north of the capital city of Ashgabat.

-There are other craters in the Karakum, including the Water Crater and the Mud Crater.
+There are other craters in the Karakum, including the Water Crater with it's signature turquoise colour and and the Mud Crater, which is now also burning, but with a much smaller fire.